CSCE Winnipeg 2025 Call for Abstracts is Open!

 ISI’s third annual conference included a session focusing on “Contractor Perspectives on Envision Adoption” with Clément Boisselier, Aecon Group Inc., discussing Canadian projects; and a “Projects Showcase” Session that includes a presentation from Jill Roth on the Fairview Cove Marine Container Examination Facility Project.
 The recorded sessions continue to be available in the Zoom Events link.

-CSCE’s Alberta chapters have arranged an introductory presentation — Oct.
-17, 2:00-3:00 p.m.
-EDT — that will include an overview of what Envision is, the types of infrastructure it applies to, the benefits of using Envision, as well as the underlying components available to help advance its application in the industry.
-This free webinar will be presented by Joelle Doubrough, a certified Environmental Professional (designated via EcoCanada) and Senior Environmental Planner with SLR Consulting (Canada) Ltd.
+CSCE’s Alberta chapters organized and introductory presentation on Oct.
+17, 2023 that included an overview of what Envision is, the types of infrastructure it applies to, the benefits of using Envision, as well as the underlying components available to help advance its application in the industry.
+This webinar was presented by Joelle Doubrough, a certified Environmental Professional (designated via EcoCanada) and Senior Environmental Planner with SLR Consulting (Canada) Ltd.

 Fairview Cove MCEF project in the Port of Halifax Project is awarded Envision Verified